This weekend, I had the great pleasure of attending our local Armed Forces Day celebrations in Shirley Park.

 It was wonderful to see so many residents, especially children and young people, coming together to show our appreciation for the men and women who put their lives on the line to protect this country.
 We were also joined by Flo Nash, the mayor, and a Deputy Lieutenant of the West Midlands.

-The main attraction was the parade put on by the local Sea Scouts and Territorial Army, accompanied by a splendid contingent from the Royal British Legion.
+The main attraction was the parade put on by the local Sea Cadets, Air Cadets and Army Cadets, accompanied by a splendid contingent from the Royal British Legion.
 I felt rather sorry for everybody stuck in a uniform on such a sweltering day, but there’s no denying that they looked the part!

 Soldiers are trained to face dangerous weapons, but ordinary British men and women are not.
 That’s why I spoke up to support the Government’s new Offensive Weapons Bill in Parliament this week.
 This will criminalise the possession of so-called ‘zombie knives’, which are not only deadly when used but very intimidating too.